napari/docs/docs/developers/maintenance.md

 To get automatically running workflows, we need to create a personal access token (PAT) and add it to the repository secrets.
-For security reasons, we decide to create a fine-grained token.
+For security reasons, it is recommended to create a [fine-grained token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-fine-grained-personal-access-token).
 It allows us to provide only the required permissions.

-The token has a one-year expiration date.
+The token should have a one-year expiration date.
 After that, it needs to be refreshed.

-The token is stored in `GHA_TOKEN` and the required permissions are:
+The token should be named `GHA_TOKEN` and the required permissions are:

  * **read** to repository metadata
  * **read and write** to pull requests